 Notes on Technique

 The stir fry is straightforward.
-Your only concern it to not char the bacon, ramps or onions.
+Your only concern is to not char the bacon, ramps, or onions.
 The instructions have you start by first releasing the fats from the bacon, add the ramps and onion whites immediately (before the fats get too hot), and then finish with a 5-10 minute very low simmer of the mixture including the onion greens.
 This allows the vegetables to get very tender.

 - 3 to 4 Ramp roots, diced

 - 1 Spring Onion, slice greens, and onion whites into long thin slices

 - 1-ounce bacon ends (or sliced bacon), diced into small cubes (Note 1)